TANK CLEANING LANCES

 NOZZLE ISOLATION FROM PROCESS

-Retractable tank cleaning lances are the perfect solution when a nozzle cannot remain in the process.
+Retractable tank cleaning lances are recommended when a nozzle cannot remain in the process.
 Prevent contamination and bacteria build-up by removing the nozzle with the retractable mechanism.

-Installation and maintenance are easy with a retractable tank cleaning lance.
+Installation and maintenance are easy with a retractable tank washing lance.

 Case Studies